5-MeO-MiPT: Chemistry

+Properties

+5-MeO-MiPT free base is a solid and is said to be a white or yellow crystalline powder or to be light to dark orange in color.
+It has a bitter taste.
+The molecular weight of the free base is 246.35 g/mol, while the molecular weight of the hydrochloride salt is 282.81 g/mol.

+The melting point of 5-MeO-MiPT free base is said to be between 100 and 150 °C or to be 243.7 °C, while the melting point of 5-MeO-MiPT hydrochloride is 162 to 163 °C.

+5-MeO-MiPT free base is soluble in dimethylformamide (DMF) (30 mg/mL), dimethyl sulfoxide (DMSO) (30 mg/mL), and ethanol (30 mg/mL).
+5-MeO-MiPT free base dissolves in organic solvents like chloroform, ether, benzene, and acetone but not in water, while 5-MeO-MiPT salts like 5-MeO-MiPT hydrochloride and 5-MeO-MiPT sulfate dissolve in water but not in organic solvents.

+The chemical stability of 5-MeO-MiPT as a crystalline solid at –20 °C is reported to be at least 5 years.

 Synthesis

 The chemical synthesis of 5-MeO-MiPT has been described.

 Analogues

-Analogues of 5-MeO-MiPT include methylisopropyltryptamine (MiPT), 4-HO-MiPT (miprocin), 4-AcO-MiPT (mipracetin), 5-MeO-DMT, 5-MeO-DiPT, 5-MeO-DALT, 5-MeO-MET, 5-MeO-MPT, 5-MeO-EiPT, 5-MeO-PiPT, and 5-MeO-iPALT (ASR-3001), among others.
+Analogues of 5-MeO-MiPT include methylisopropyltryptamine (MiPT), 4-HO-MiPT (miprocin), 4-AcO-MiPT (mipracetin), NB-5-MeO-MiPT, 5-MeO-DMT, 5-MeO-DiPT, 5-MeO-DALT, 5-MeO-MET, 5-MeO-MPT, 5-MeO-MsBT, 5-MeO-EiPT, 5-MeO-PiPT, and 5-MeO-iPALT (ASR-3001), among others.

 Positional isomers

 6-MeO-MiPT and 7-MeO-MiPT are positional isomers of 5-MeO-MiPT.
 They have been described by Alexander Shulgin as being inactive at doses of up to 50 mg and 70 mg orally, respectively.
 Another notable positional isomer is 4-MeO-MiPT.

 Detection

 5-MeO-MiPT causes the ehrlich reagent to turn purple then fade to faint blue.
 It causes the marquis reagent to go yellow through to black.

 History

 5-MeO-MiPT was first described in the scientific literature by Alexander Shulgin and David Repke and colleagues in 1985.
 It was later described by Shulgin in greater detail in his 1997 book TiHKAL (Tryptamines I Have Known and Loved).
+The drug was encountered as a novel designer drug in 2004.
 The United States Drug Enforcement Administration (DEA) proposed banning 5-MeO-MiPT in the 2020s, but this proposal was later withdrawn.
 The effort to make 5-MeO-MiPT a controlled substance was prominently opposed by the psychedelic community.